 - Stress Relief.
 Returning again to the release of endorphins, smiling can be a huge factor in stress relief.
 Smiling can decrease our heart rate and in turn, help us to feel less stressed and anxious.
 When that occurs, then we can begin to feel happier and more positive and thus be better able to handle stressful situations.

-Whether you call it a smile, a grin or beaming, there is no denying the benefits of this happy facial expression.
-We are born with the ability to smile, but the truth is that smiles do a lot more than simply let those around you know that you’re happy.
+Whether you call it a smile, a grin, or beaming, there is no denying the benefits of this happy facial expression.
+We are born with the ability to smile, but the truth is that smiles do a lot more than simply letting those around you know that you’re happy.